dbillium/academic-kickstart/content/publication/2016-MOEM/index.md

 publication: "*Motivation and Emotion*"
 publication_short: ""

-abstract: How one thinks about or conceptualizes a goal has important consequences for the motivational features of goal pursuit.
+abstract: "How one thinks about or conceptualizes a goal has important consequences for the motivational features of goal pursuit.
 Two experiments tested the hypothesis, inspired by work on meaning in life, action identification theory, and expectancy-value theory, that high-level construal of an academic goal should enhance motivation to pursue that goal.
 In each experiment, we manipulated high-level versus low-level construal of an academic goal and assessed several variables related to the goal: the perceived meaningfulness of the goal, motivation to pursue the goal, and goal self-concordance.
 Supporting the hypothesis, individuals who thought about their academic goal in a high-level manner viewed their goal as more meaningful, reported being more motivated to pursue the goal, and reported the goal to be more self-concordant.
-Implications and future directions are discussed.
+Implications and future directions are discussed."